-- Roll out the NHS Comprehensive model of Personalised Care, so that 2.5 million people can have choice and control over support for their mental and physical health.
+- Roll out the NHS Comprehensive Model for Personalised Care across England, so that 2.5 million people can have choice and control over support for their mental and physical health.

 - Ensure up to 200,000 people benefit from a personal health budget by 2023/24, so they can control their own care, improve their life experiences and achieve better value for money.

-- Put in place over 1,000 social prescribing link workers by the end of 2020/21, rising further by 2023/24, with the aim that over 900,000 people are connected to wider community services that can help improve health and well-being.
+- Put in place more than 1,000 Social Prescribing link workers by the end of 2020/21, rising further by 2023/24, with the aim that more than 900,000 people are connected to wider community services that can help improve health and well-being.

-It also provides critical savings for the system – not requiring a daily carer saves around £13,000 over three years.
+He will be attending university in 2019.
+His personal health budget also provides critical savings for the system and will save around £13,000 over three years.

 Find out more